WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 - amend the cases with ideas outside your methodical analysis

 Let's think of the red flags:
-- distrust your inclination to say "yup it works" and force yourself to try some test cases
+- distrust your inclination to say "yup it works", address by forcing yourself to test the code
-- distrust your inclination to believe you thought of everything in the code
+- distrust your inclination to believe you thought of everything in the code, invest some time thinking of cases other than what the code explicitly looks for even if they feel redundant or already handled
-- force some order on your test case design if it is visually hard to read or understand
+- address hard to read or understand test case design by forcing some order on your test case design by forcing some order and structure to its layout

 The red flags are a suggestion, a hint, that there is a bug in your code.
 Telling yourself "that works" without having watched it work suggests a